nothingmn/AthosIoT/readme.md

 2. SD Cards in our master node, a RPi will have a very short life.
 We opt for a longer life span
 3. Node-red allows you to offload your MQTT data to any sort of database on your network.

+Allow for multiple types of sensors, from a basic TMP sensor to a more advanced BMP sensor.

 Slave node sequencing
 --------------------